Masfetus/dnicolas.info/README.md

-# dimitri-nicolas.info
+# dnicolas.info
-Personal website to show professional skills, experiences and achieved projects .
+Personal website to showcase different experiences and projects I've been working on.